Chase Sexton Talks Winning Washougal Motocross National - Racer X

 Chase, you said on the podium that starts were a big change.
 When you are struggling with starts, how difficult is it to adjust and keep your cool when you suddenly get a holeshot?
 You said you’ve never had a holeshot in pro motocross before.
 How do you adjust to a completely different type of race?

-For me, I finally got a holeshot and I’ve been saying if I can just get a good start, I’ll be fine.
+Chase Sexton: For me, I finally got a holeshot and I’ve been saying if I can just get a good start, I’ll be fine.
 I finally got one.
 I told myself, “If I lose this race it’s not going to look good on me.”
 It was nice to get out front and not have to eat roost at all and go up the first hill.
 Especially in the 450 class, the roost is pretty gnarly.
 It was awesome to finally get a holeshot and to lead every lap of that race.
 Then the second moto was a really good battle with Eli and Dylan.
 So, it was overall a good day for me.
 First win of the year.
 It’s been a long time coming.
 Been an up-and-down season for me, so I’m just excited to finally get a win and repay the team and myself for the hard work we’ve been putting in and not getting the best result.
 I’m excited.

 Can you talk a little bit about the pressure and the expectations that you have as the future of the team, HRC, and how that affects or doesn’t affect your racing on Saturdays?
 Does it sometimes become more of a mental factor than your physical or your race craft abilities?